andrewlin618/Study-Group/README.md

 1. The user is able to create and delete his/her study group, specify topics, and the web will recommend questions and books related to this topic.

-2. The user is also be able to join/quit other user's study group, leave messages.
+2. The user is also able to join/quit other user's study group, leave messages.

+3. The admin is able to delete all users' study groups.

 ### Build With
 - HTML